amingilani/spring-boot-tutorial/README.md

 Let's break this down into subtasks:

-0. **Bootstrapping with Spring Initializer**
+1. **Bootstrapping with Spring Initializer**<br>
   Precursors to the project

-1. **Making A Web App**
+2. **Making A Web App**<br>
   A Spring MVC app that serves static content

-2. **Adding Sign Up functionality**
+3. **Adding Sign Up functionality**<br>
   Creating Models for our User and saving them to a database on registration.

-3. **Securing The Web App**
+4. **Securing The Web App**<br>
   Using Spring Security to enable authentication for the with an in-memory user

-4. **Switching Spring Security to Use The Database**
+5. **Switching Spring Security to Use The Database**<br>
   Making Spring Security use our User Model for Authentication.

 We'll be using Maven for our build.

 ### Maven

 Maven is a build automation tool for Java projects.
 It defines project details, manages dependencies, and can execute builds.
 Loosely translated, it's like `package.json` and `grunt` for Java, all packaged into one, with build conventions baked in.

 ### Bootstrapping with Spring Initializers

 To get started with a Spring Boot project, the quickest way is to use [Spring Initializer](https://start.spring.io) and select all the modules that you would require.
 For this project we'll need:

 1. Web
 2. Thymeleaf